FREE ELIGIBILITY CHECKER

 What is Express Entry?

-Express Entry is an application management system that is used by the Canadian government for immigration purposes.
-There are three main programs managed under the Express Entry system:
+Express Entry is an application management system used by the Canadian government for immigration purposes.
+Three main programs are managed under the Express Entry system:

 Express Entry candidates get ranked based on several factors.
 These factors include education, age, work experience, language proficiency, etc. Each factor gets scored individually which results in a combined score for all the factors.
 This combined score is called the CRS (Comprehensive Ranking System) score.

 Express Entry is a point-based system that ranks profiles in the EE pool.
 One has to be eligible to apply for Express Entry programs.
-The eligibility depends on various requirements like language results, relevant work experience, education, etc.
+Eligibility depends on various requirements, such as language results, relevant work experience, education, etc.

 If you want to know your eligibility for Express Entry, click on the link below and get your profile assessed for Canadian opportunities.